Dropkick on My Devil!

 Dropkick on My Devil! (邪神ちゃんドロップキック, Jashin-chan Doroppukikku) is a Japanese manga series written and illustrated by Yukiwo.
 The series began serialization in Flex Comix's Comic Meteor web magazine in April 2012.
-Twenty-five volumes have been released as of June 2025.
+Its chapters have been collected in 27 tankōbon volumes as of June 2026.
 An anime television series adaptation by Nomad aired from July to September 2018, with an additional episode streamed online in October 2018.
 A second season aired from April to June 2020, and a third season aired from July to September 2022.
 An anime television special, titled Dropkick on My Devil!
 Apocalypse Arc premiered in December 2023.

 Plot

-A human witch and college student named Yurine Hanazono summons the lamia Jashin ("Evil God") from Hell.
+A human witch and college student named Yurine Hanazono summons the Lamaia Jashin ("Evil God") from Hell.
 Unable to go back to Hell by herself, Jashin spends each day unsuccessfully trying to kill Yurine while simultaneously spending time with her and various acquaintances from Heaven and Hell.